Dragon Boat Festival

 Asian Association of Utah Donation 2023

-1F1A4224-2This past month, we were able to fulfill one of our most important pillars in #GivingBack.
+1F1A4224-2Last year, we fulfilled one of our most important pillars in #GivingBack.
 Through registration fees at the Daybreak Dragon Boat Festival this past August, we raised $6,000 for the Asian Association of Utah.
 AAU helps victims of human trafficking, refugees, and asylum seekers achieve outcomes of substantive improvement, self-sufficiency, and thriving.
 Their work is trauma-informed and linguistically sensitive, delivered by specialized staff who journey with each individual and family as they transition to life in Utah.
 This donation is earmarked for low-income individuals, particularly refugees, to facilitate access to behavioral services.

 Stay Informed